 “Ouch!” cries Isaac.
 “I think I’m allergic to this flower.”

 “Don’t touch your eyes,” George advises, then, unaware, grabs an identical spiky stem to smell the tiny yellow flowers on top.

 “Maybe it’s poisonous,” Isaac replies, but this time with a smile.
 The boys point out where their new house will be and rolling in the grass, between eruptions of laughter, expound on how large their new bedrooms will be.

 Since starting Join Our Boys in 2013, the foundation has grown into something much more than fundraising for the house project. “[Join Our Boys] is about Duchenne, and becoming part of the international conversation,” Paula says.
 “This is about every child with Duchenne.
 We want to be able to look our children in the eyes and tell them we did everything we possibly could.”

 “We’re fighters, and we want what’s right and best,” Padraik adds.
 “We only have one problem, it’s called Duchenne.
 There has to be a solution for this.”

 Though he doesn’t like talking to his friends about his condition, Archie appreciates the support his friends give him by participating in events.
-“I like May day when all the other kids wear orange,” he offers.
-Orange is the chosen color of Join Our Boys, and on the first of May, the entire town of Roscommon wears orange in solidarity of the foundation and the boys.
+“I like May Day when all the other kids wear orange,” he offers.
+Orange is the chosen color of Join Our Boys, and on the first of May, the entire town of Roscommon wears orange in solidarity with the foundation and the boys.

 “We believe in hope,” Paula adds.
 “We believe in people, we believe in community—we believe in miracles.”